This is the fourth in a series of informational blog posts: SEL Intro #4. Check back weekly or search our archive for more!

 - The website Confident Parents Confident Kids has an entire list of special topic articles on Self Awareness

 Still not sure about what SEL is?
 Check our original post in this series: SEL Intro #1: What is Social Emotional Learning?
-Plus, be on the lookout for the next in this series of posts: SEL Intro #5: Core Competencies.
+Plus, be on the lookout for the next in this series of posts: SEL Intro #5: Self Management.